Helping Johnny Make Sense of Privacy Policies with LLMs: Results

-Participants praised the tool for \textbf{simplifying complex privacy policy language}.
-P20 highlighted the tool’s role as a translator to comprehensible language.
-While some participants noted a lack of transparency in how ratings were determined (P1, P10, P12, P17, P18, P22) and expressed confusion over the rationale behind certain evaluations, \textit{\enquote{I couldn’t really understand why this lower rating was given.
-Or why the system came to this exact conclusion}} (P14), all participants deemed the simplified language as crucial in enhancing users’ understanding of privacy policies.
-P19 summarizes, \textit{\enquote{You don’t need a university degree to comprehend data protection this way}}.
+Participants praised PRISMe for \textit{simplifying} complex privacy policy language, acting as a \enquote{translator} (P20) that made data protection accessible.
+P19 noted, \textit{\enquote{You don’t need a university degree to comprehend data protection this way}}.

-All but two participants explicitly valued the tool’s ability to provide a quick, clear overview of privacy policies, allowing them to access essential information with minimal effort.
+While some participants noted a lack of transparency in how ratings were determined (P1, P10, P12, P17, P18, P22) and expressed confusion over the rationale behind certain assessments, \textit{\enquote{I couldn’t really understand why this lower rating was given.
+Or why the system came to this exact conclusion}} (P14), all agreed the simplified language significantly improved their (perceived) understanding.
+All but two participants highlighted the quick, clear overview of privacy policies, enabling access to essential information with minimal effort.
 For example, P21 was happy with the provided overview: \textit{\enquote{You don’t have to click at all to get a basic assessment straight away}}.

-Participants had mixed feedback regarding the \textbf{level of detail} and the \textbf{consistency} of the different layers of detail in the tool.
-For example, some participants found it confusing when a green overall smiley was accompanied by an alert on the Overview Panel (P8, P11, P12, P18).
-Others desired more specificity but acknowledged the trade-off between detail and usability: \enquote{\textit{I would have liked it to be more specific, but then again you have to read more}} (P22).
-Similarly, participants expressed a desire for more direct and actionable insights, suggesting to work with keywords such as 'That's dangerous.' or 'This is very serious right now.'
-(P10) Yet, most participants found the tool’s information comprehensive and valuable, covering all relevant aspects of data protection.
-P2 summarized, \textit{\enquote{For the user, everything that is important in a privacy policy is actually included: what data is collected and how transparent it is, what the legal basis is, purposes,...
-It all came up.}}.
+Feedback on the tool’s \textit{detail levels} was mixed.
+Some participants found it confusing when a green overall smiley was accompanied by an alert on the Overview Panel (P8, P11, P12, P18).
+Moreover, participants desired more straight signals, such as, \enquote{This is dangerous} (P10).
+Others acknowledged the balance between detail and usability, with P22 stating, \textit{\enquote{I would have liked it to be more specific, but then again you have to read more}}.
+Participants found the information comprehensive and relevant.
+P2 summarized, \textit{\enquote{Everything important in a privacy policy is included: what data is collected, transparency, legal basis, purposes...}}.